exo-lang/exo-lang.github.io/index.md

 hiring teams of compiler developers in addition to the performance engineers.

-We've shown that we can use Exo to quickly write code that's as performant as Intel's hand-optimized Math Kernel Library.
-We also have an ongoing collaboration with UC Berkeley to create code for GEMMINI, their open-source machine learning accelerator.
-We're actively working with engineers and researchers at a number of companies, and are eager to work with more!
+We've shown that we can use Exo to quickly write code that's as performant as Intel's hand-optimized MKL, OpenBLAS, and BLIS.
+We're actively working with engineers and researchers at a number of companies and institutions, and are eager to work with more!

 # Getting Started